ACTEA-Erasmus/m2c4-aplc/Ad05/Subchapter04.md

 ### Ratio controller

 The ratio controller has just like a cascade controller a head controller and a help- or follow controller.
 The intention is to have multiple prcesunits in a constant ratio.
-The ratio controller gets used mostly for controlling 2 flow streams, between these 2 need to be a determined ratio.
+The ratio controller gets used mostly for controlling 2 flow streams, between these 2 flow streams a determined ratio needs to be present.

-The simplest example of a ratio controller is for example the gas and airsupuply in a gas incinerator.
+The simplest example of a ratio controller is for example the gas and airsupply in a gas incinerator.
 The head controller controls the amount of gas, depending on the desired oven temperature.
-The help or follow controller gets controlled by the actual value of the head controller which then controls on his turn the amount of air.
+The help or follow controller gets controlled by the actual value of the head controller which then controls the amount of air.

 ![Ratio Example](../Ad05/Images/Ratio.jpg)